jossephus/talon/README.md

 ## Talon

-**Talon** is a (wannabe) 2D Game framwork that uses [Raylib](https://www.raylib.com/) as its game engine and [Wren](https://wren.io) as its scripting language.
+**Talon** is a (wannabe) 2D Game framwork that uses [Raylib](https://www.raylib.com/) as its rendering engine and [Wren](https://wren.io) as its scripting language.
 I recently started playing with Raylib to build a couple of toy games and I was really impressed with it.
 Wren is also one of my favorite lightweight languages that i use occasionally.
 This project is my attempt to deep dive into Raylib apis and to make use of wren as an embedded scripting language.

 ## Status